 Ovo’s two fixed-rate tariffs are as follows:

-- Better Energy - fixed rate for 1 year
+- Better Energy Plan - fixed rate for one year

-- Two Year Fixed Energy - fixed rate for 2 years
+- 2 Year Fixed Energy Plan - fixed rate for two years

-For either one, you get peace of mind knowing that you’ll be protected against price rises in the wholesale energy market.
+With either of these tariffs, you get peace of mind knowing that you’ll be protected against price rises in the wholesale energy market.

 Simpler Energy is Ovo’s only variable tariff.
 There’s no fixed contract, making it more flexible than either of the two fixed-term tariffs.
-Also there are no exit fees to pay whenever you decide to switch supplier.
+Also, there are no exit fees to pay if and when you decide to switch supplier.

-Although Ovo doesn’t have a separate “Green tariff” as such, you have the option of getting a green “add-on” to your gas and electricity tariffs by paying £5 extra per month for each fuel.
-This means that for an extra £10 per month on top of your current tariff, you get:
+Although Ovo Energy doesn’t have a separate 'green tariff' as such, you have the option of getting a green 'add-on' to your gas and electricity tariffs by paying £5 extra per month for each fuel.
+This means that for an extra £10 per month on top of your standard tariff, you'll be supporting:

-If you have an Economy 7 meter, you can choose any OVO plan and they’ll give you two unit rates - one for the day and one for the night.
+If you have an Economy 7 meter, you can choose any Ovo Energy plan and it will give you two unit rates - one for daytime and one for the night.
 Ovo doesn't specify on its website what those unit rates are, so you would have to contact them and get a personalised quote if you wanted this tariff.
-See our Ovo contact page to ensure you’re dialling the right number.

 Ovo customers with a prepayment meter are on a pay as you go (PAYG) tariff, where they pay in advance for their energy.

-Ovo Energy split off its pay-as-you-go (or prepayment meter) service, which is now run by Ovo’s sister company Boost Energy.
-It has developed a ‘smart PAYG+ meter’ which allows you to top up online.
-It also facilitates digital communication between your electric PAYG meter, your gas PAYG meter and Ovo’s central database.
+Ovo Energy split off its PAYG service, which is now run by Ovo’s sister company Boost Energy.
+It has developed a ‘smart PAYG+ meter’ which allows customers to top-up online.

-Ovo Energy has a portfolio of business clients which is drawing to a close.
-Ovo is not taking on any more business customers.
-If you want your company’s premises to be supplied by Ovo, you’ll have to look elsewhere.
-Shop around for the best business energy suppliers on the market and look for one that offers the most competitive tariffs for a business of your size.
-If that supplier consistently receives glowing customer reviews and high ratings, even better!
+Ovo is no longer taking on business customers, so if you are searching for a provider to supply your company’s premises, you’ll have to look elsewhere.
+Shop around for the best business energy suppliers on the market and look out for one that offers the most competitive tariffs for a business of your size.

 How can I contact Ovo Energy?

-To set up your Ovo online account, all you need is the email address and password associated with your account.
-If you are having problems logging in, follow our step by step guide on how to log in to your Ovo Energy accoun (guide coming soon).
+To login to your Ovo online account, all you need is the email address and password associated with your account.
+If you are having problems logging in, follow our step by step guide on how to set up your Ovo Energy login

 Customer reviews of Ovo Energy

-Reviews from customers of Ovo Energy are very positive, with customer ratings ranging from four to five stars.
-Its portfolio of happy customers is perhaps one of the reasons why this supplier has quickly climbed the ladder to become a leading UK independent energy supplier.
+Reviews from Ovo Energy customers on a range of different consumer review platforms are mostly positive.
+Its portfolio of generally happy customers is perhaps one of the reasons why this supplier has quickly climbed the ladder to become one of the UK’s largest energy suppliers.

-How have consumer association websites, including Selectra, rated Ovo Energy?
-Find out how Ovo weighs up against its competitors in our Ovo Energy Reviews guide (coming soon).
+Find out in more detail how Ovo weighs up against its competitors in our Ovo Energy Reviews guide.